National Yang Ming Chiao Tung University: Guiren Campus

+Kaohsiung Campus

 On January 2, 2024, Kaohsiung Mayor Chen Chi-Mai announced in a press conference that NYCU’s Kaohsiung Campus would be established at the existing Garden Villa Kaohsiung and the Civil Service Development Institute.
 Located beside Lotus Pond in Zuoying, the site has been designated by the Kaohsiung City Government as the National Inter-University Research and Education Park, which will also host the campus for National Tsing Hua University.
 NYCU’s Kaohsiung Campus was officially inaugurated on July 4, 2025, in a ceremony attended by Premier Cho Jung-Tai and Mayor Chen Chi-Mai.
 While the Guangfu Campus in Hsinchu focuses on academic and research development, the Kaohsiung Campus is dedicated to continuing education and part-time programs, with an emphasis on cultivating talent to meet the needs of local industries.